Things101/Travel-Assistance-App/README.md

 ### `cd Path/To/App/Travel-Assistance-App`,

-Enteres the correct directory and pepares the running of the App
+Enter into the correct directory and prepares the running of the App

 ### `npm run dev`,